Menu Close

 The practice of land management is vital for the success of urban reserves.
 Land managers represent their First Nations and work closely with municipal, provincial and federal governments to bring urban reserves to life.

-They must follow the bylaws and regulations set down by all four levels of government and ensure the new urban reserves meet the expectations of each.
-In this way, development of urban reserves must clear much higher regulatory hurdles than typical municipal developments.
-This means ensuring everything from municipal zoning bylaws to provincial conservation and environmental regulations, as well as federal protocols governing urban reserves in general.
+They must follow the bylaws and regulations set down by all four levels of government and ensure the new urban reserves meet each other’s expectations.
+In this way, the development of urban reserves must clear much higher regulatory hurdles than typical municipal developments.

 Manitoba Uske members at drone training in a field